huiyic/huiyic.github.io/_posts/2019-10-20-increase-engagement-w-personalisation.md

 1. We could get qualitative feedback from customers on their experience with using the personalised feed.
 2. There could have been iterations of the algorithm to improve relevancy for customers.
 3. Would have loved an opportunity to further iterate this for new Carousell customers too, to increase adoption, as it would be exciting trying to solve a 'cold start' problem!
+4. If given more time, would have also loved to evaluate a 'list view' versus a 'card view' format.

 This wouldn't have been a successful experiment without our team mates Rita Wang, Amelia Anasthasia, Even Chang, Tao Yi Jun, Kim Silvoza, Yong Lian Hii, Kavitha Mohan, and Yao Hui Chua in the Community Experience team!